Weiyuan-Lane/spa-github-page-template/README.md

 const basePath = ''; // change to '/spa-github-page-template' for example above
 ```

-Once the above is done, and you're ready to publish, run the following:
+Once the above is done, and you're ready to publish, run the following command:

 ```
 npm run publish